 - Social, Emotional and Mental Health

 We make reasonable adjustments to our practices so as to comply with the Equality Act (2010).

-- Every child has a target set in English and Maths, which ensures that their next steps are clear and agreed.
+- Every child has a target set in reading, writing and Maths, which ensures that their next steps are clear and agreed.

 - We adopt a graduated approach to meeting needs through quality first teaching; our staff make reasonable adjustments to help include all children, not just those with SEND.
 We take a holistic school approach to supporting learners through our strong pastoral care systems.

 - When the school identifies the need for additional support, intervention is put in place to support the pupil.

 - Interventions may include working in small groups with adult support or working one-to-one in a specific area of learning.